High-Level Comparison

 •Long-term enterprise contracts

-Its strength lies in serving very high-volume, highly structured enterprise environments where AI augments large support teams.
+Its strength lies in serving very high-volume, highly structured enterprise environments where Agent augments large support teams.

 1. Speed to Launch